 - acyclic combined – cyclic followed by acyclic …. baserunning, outfield

 This will assist in training and teaching the skills.
 It will be easier to train skills that have acyclic skills as they can be broken down more simply.
 A skill such as running which is cyclic would best be trained using video analysis as it would be very difficult to break down each phase of a step in running for instance.
 You must also consider your athletes developmental stage in your planning.

 When you are working with local athletes who are not competing at the elite level, softball periodization still has its merits.
 To know what you are going to do for the season and how you are going to develop your team will not only make your job easier but will also ensure that at the end of the season your team has improved and everyone returns to this great sport in some capacity.

 Too often coaches think that this is not a tool for them because they are not going to be competing at a state, provincial or national final however I beg to differ.
 It does not have to be used to the extent that it is intended, and can be as simple or complex as you feel fit for your team given their age, skill level and competition level.
 There are principles that should be adhered to for all athletes and some that are more useful for the elite athlete.

 These athletes are likely on travel teams or are going to be competing at the regional and state/provincial or national championships.
 You will likely use more of the principles than for the local teams but will most times have time constraints working against you as these individuals are participating in many activities at the same time.

 You will need to be creative and find ways to incorporate their activities and down times into your annual training plan.

-You will likely not have access to these athletes in your annual plan.
-You will meet with them and be training them from a distance unless you are at a training camp or an international event.
+You will likely not have access to these athletes during your entire annual plan.
+You might meet with them and be training them from a distance, unless you are at a training camp or an international event.
 This makes your task more difficult as it is on an ideal scenario for monitoring and testing purposes.